 Here is the two-minute answer to the big question, “When should I apply to b-school?”

 Apply with an admissions expert on your team

-And what better way to reach this goal than to train with a personal coach?
+What better way to reach your MBA goal than to work with a personal coach?
 At Accepted, you’ll get matched with an expert admissions advisor who will guide you through the MBA admissions process – step by step, checking off each to-do along the way.
 Learn more when you explore our MBA Application Consulting & Editing Services.
-Come on – let’s nail this thing!Want an admissions expert help you get accepted?
-Click here to get in touch!
+Come on – let’s nail this thing!

-• Business School Selectivity Index [Can I Get Into My Dream School?]
+- Business School Selectivity Index [Can I Get Into My Dream School?]

 - Why MBA?, a free guide to writing about your MBA goals